Intellectual Property PhD - Herchel Smith Scholarships

-New PhD students undertaking full-time research in the area of Intellectual Property (IP) can apply for a Herchel Smith Scholarship to start in the 2019-20 academic year.
+New PhD students undertaking full-time research in the area of Intellectual Property (IP) can apply for a Herchel Smith Scholarship to start in the 2022-23 academic year.
 The award covers three years of study while in full time enrolment, subject to satisfactory annual progress reports.

-The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to intellectual property law.
+The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to the area of intellectual property law.
 This programme supports PhD students in intellectual property law and those working at the intersection of intellectual property law and other areas of sciences and humanities.

-The award is for new applicants who will enrol at the start of the coming academic year, in September 2019.
-Therefore, current PhD students who enrolled prior to September 2019 are not eligible to apply for the award.
+The award is for new applicants who will enrol at the start of the coming academic year, in September 2022.
+Therefore, current PhD students who enrolled prior to September 2022 are not eligible to apply for the award.

 IPRs and public international law/private international law; IPRs and intangible cultural/scientific heritage; IPRs and human rights; Doctrine of functionality; The role of intellectual property law in promoting and regulating art; intersection of international trade and intellectual property law (e.g. Patents and Trade in Stem Cells; Trade Marks and Tobacco Plain Packaging); intellectual property transactions (e.g. Licensing of Broadcasting Rights for Premier League matches); interrelationship of TRIPS with regional and national Law (e.g. TRIPS and the European Patent Convention); philosophy of intellectual property; primary and secondary markets in IP; Art 102 TFEU applied to "double identity" TM cases; property rights in persona; enforcement of IP; exhaustion and licensing.

-The closing date for Herchel Smith scholarship award applications is Monday 3rd June 2019 and the selection process will be completed by early August.
+The closing date for Herchel Smith scholarship award applications is Thursday 2 June 2022 and the selection process will be completed by early August.

 Without this notification, you will not be considered as a funding applicant.
 You will be treated as an applicant to our PhD programme only.

 If you want to apply for Herchel Smith funding and have already submitted your main application (without indicating that you wish to be considered for one of our funding awards) you must contact Mr Gareth Skehan, PhD Admissions Administrator, before the deadline by email on firstname.lastname@example.org, and state the award that you want to apply for.
 Without this specific email notification you will not be considered for Herchel Smith funding.
 If you wish to apply for other Queen Mary funding awards simultaneously, you may do so.
 If you are unable to indicate this on the online application form, please e-mail email@example.com with notification by the time of the relevant funding deadline.

-Applicants should note the School of Law, unlike other PhD programmes at QMUL, has no formal requirement for applicants to contact an academic staff member to arrange for supervision to be agreed prior to submission of their full application.
+Applicants should note the School of Law, unlike other PhD programmes at Queen Mary, has no formal requirement for applicants to contact an academic staff member to arrange for supervision to be agreed prior to submission of their full application.
 All applications, in the first instance, are reviewed by our Research Admissions Director.
 The Director has an overview of the supervisory capabilities and availabilities of all academic staff within the School, so applications are always reviewed, if they are considered strong enough by the Director, by academics with research expertise relevant to an applicant’s proposed area of study.

-If you have any queries relating to the PhD funding application process, please email the School of Law PhD Admissions Administrator, Mr G Skehan by email on firstname.lastname@example.org
+If you have any queries relating to the PhD funding application process, please email the School of Law PhD Admissions Administrator, Mr G. Skehan by email on firstname.lastname@example.org